swiftdv8/bitbin/README.md

-# Warning

-**this repository is not maintained.
-Questions or suggestions can be posted [here](https://github.com/jteeuwen/discussions/issues).**
+## warning

+**this repository a new fork.
+WIP...**

+## plan
+- maintain existing bin-data cli functionality
+- refactor to break up functions
+- provide API surface for consumption via go generate

-## bindata
+## bitbin

-This package converts any file into managable Go source code.
+This package converts any file into manageable Go source code.
 Useful for embedding binary data into a go program.
 The file data is optionally gzip compressed before being converted to a raw byte slice.

-It comes with a command line tool in the `go-bindata` sub directory.
+It comes with a command line tool in the `bitbin` sub directory.
 This tool offers a set of command line options, used to customize the output being generated.